10 Best Solar Companies in Bethlehem, PA

 Lighting: Available as in-store discount in participating stores

-There are a number of benefits to home solar energy.
-You can raise your property values, save money, and reduce emissions.
-With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.
+There are many benefits to home solar energy.
+You can reduce emissions, raise your property values, and save money.
+With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.

-It depends on where you live and the kind of panels you plan to use.
-Since there's a moderate amount of snowfall in Bethlehem, your best time to get solar is in the spring and fall.
+It depends on your location and what type of panels you're installing.
+Since there's a moderate amount of snowfall in Bethlehem, your best time to install solar panels is in the spring and fall.